Author: James Clark

 The date picker on GA4’s standard reports has options for comparing against the previous period, the same period last year, and a custom period of your choice:

 Finally, be aware that real-time reporting is unlikely to be entirely accurate.
 Most tools are set up using client-side tracking, where data is sent from the user’s web browser to the analytics service.
 But some users will block your tracking script with their browser or ad blocker settings—which means your tool will under-report the number of users on site.
-This is a consideration with all analytics, not just real-time reporting.

 Real-time analytics in GA4

-Now let’s look at a couple of more advanced techniques we can use in GA4’s real-time reporting: Comparisons and Audiences.
-(If you’re new to GA4, you might want to check out our guides to getting started with GA4 and conversions in GA4 first.)
+(And if you’re new to GA4, you might want to check out our guides to getting started with GA4 and key events and conversions in GA4 first.)

-Comparisons in the GA4 Realtime report
+Comparisons in the GA4 Realtime overview

 However, you can use the Comparison feature to get at least a little insight into this.
 Let’s say you wanted to know how many of your real-time users are using Chrome:

-01. Go to the Realtime report.
+01. Go to the Realtime overview.

-03. In the Dimension dropdown, choose Browser.
+04. In the Dimension dropdown, choose Browser.

-05. In the Value dropdown, tick Chrome.
+06. In the Value dropdown, tick Chrome.

 Your panel should look like this:

-Audiences in the GA4 Realtime report
+Audiences in the GA4 Realtime overview

 Probably the most common use for GA4 Audiences is as a targeting option in Google Ads—but if you don't run any paid advertising, you may not be familiar with the Audiences feature.
 So what are Audiences, how do you build them, and how do they relate to real-time reporting?